hortenciaarv/omni_ros2/README.md

 python3 -m grpc_tools.protoc -I ./interface --python_out=. --grpc_python_out=. ./interface/rpi-motor.proto
 ```

-*Dependencies for Laptop* In order to run the project on your laptop, you need to install the following dependencies:
+*Dependencies for Laptop:* In order to run the project on your laptop, you need to install the following dependencies:

 ```Shell
 sudo apt install ros-humble-joy